-Sending postcards home is such a charming and beautiful gesture, which we love doing on our travels, especially during longer trips.
+Sending postcards home is such a charming and beautiful gesture, which we love doing on our travels.
 We have many older family members who do not use the internet, so the main way we communicate with them is via telephone or by sending them postcards – and they absolutely love it.
 Sending postcards is in fact on the rise in our internet age.

-During our travels in Asia, we would send one postcard to family in each country we visited.
-We did this quite religiously and have tried to keep it up during our big trip across Latin America.
-Sadly, the practicalities of doing this manually have always been a bit of a challenge, especially when most of the time it’s a gamble as to when or if they will be received.
-Doing it online means there is no gamble, the postcards are received and in a much quicker period of time, therefore allowing us to send them more frequently.
+During our travels as a gay couple in Asia, we aimed to send one postcard to family from each country we visited.
+Since our big Asia trip, we do this religiously in every place we visit.
+Sadly, the practicalities of doing this manually have always been a bit of a challenge, especially when most of the time it's a gamble as to when or if they will be received.
+Doing it online means there is no gamble, the postcards are definitely delivered and in a much quicker period of time, therefore allowing us to send them more frequently.

 These are our 5 reasons why we think you should be sending your postcards online, based on our experience of sending postcards home manually via local post offices, and more recently via the MyPostcard app.

 On a number of occasions, we discovered that several of our postcards sent manually were simply never received back home.
-Countries in Latin America are notorious for this, especially in Ecuador.
+Countries in Latin America are notorious for this, especially Ecuador.
 In October 2016, we spent an entire day preparing and sending home a whole bunch of postcards, only to find they were never delivered.
-A year has gone by and our families have still not received our news from this segment of our travels.
+Years have gone by and our families have still not received our news from this segment of our trip.
 And international stamps in Ecuador are not cheap!

-We have since learnt that in Ecuador, post is notoriously just thrown away by post office officials or simply lost, and therefore rarely delivered!
-We were so disheartened to hear this that this was largely the reason we reluctantly just stopped sending postcards home manually and have been doing it online instead.
+We have since learnt that in Ecuador, thee post is notoriously just thrown away by corrupt post office officials, or simply lost, and therefore rarely delivered!
+We were so disheartened to hear this that this was largely the reason we reluctantly just stopped sending postcards home manually and have been doing it online ever since.
 Every postcard we have sent online has always been delivered safe and sound, without any delays, problems or fuss.

 From our experience, we've found that sending postcards manually from abroad takes around 4-6 weeks to be delivered.
 The longest delay we experienced was sending postcards home from China, which took around 4 months to be received!